Skip to main content

 This forces the pancreatic beta-cells to secrete progressively more insulin to maintain euglycemia, a state of compensatory hyperinsulinemia that itself contributes to further insulin receptor desensitization and beta-cell exhaustion over time.

 This process is not confined to periods of active sleep deprivation.
 The “sleep debt” accumulates, and the endocrine system’s memory of this debt persists.
-Studies involving controlled sleep restriction followed by a recovery period show that while some hormonal parameters may normalize quickly, markers of can remain impaired, suggesting a more persistent maladaptation at the cellular level.
+Studies involving controlled sleep restriction followed by a recovery period show that while some hormonal parameters may normalize quickly, markers of insulin sensitivity can remain impaired, suggesting a more persistent maladaptation at the cellular level.
 This highlights a critical concept ∞ the metabolic damage inflicted by sleep loss outlasts the subjective feeling of sleepiness.

 The Glucocorticoid-Mediated Suppression of the HPG Axis